ankan-stack/Roblox-follower-scraper/README.md

-# Roblox Follower Blocker Tool
+# Roblox Follower Scraping Tool

 This Python tool helps you with scraping all followers of a Roblox user